aewshopping/ssg-deploy-test/src/posts/reviews/2024-04-19-review-the-nirvana-express.md

 The book also serves as a window to the world of the late 19th century.
 This was a time when Einstein, Heisenberg and others were discovering new worlds of space and time.
 In this context, searching for new previously hidden spiritual planes beyond the realms of Christianity does not seem so outlandish as it might today.

-_The Nirvana Express_ is a useful counterpoint to a “Christian history” of the West - such as expounded in [Tom Holland’s book, Dominion](https://popularhistorybooks.com/posts/reviews/2022-08-12-review-dominion/), albeit I don’t think you would describe any of the people in the _The Nirvana Express_ as mainstream.
+_The Nirvana Express_ is a useful counterpoint to a “Christian history” of the West - such as expounded in [Tom Holland’s book, Dominion](https://popularhistorybooks.com/posts/reviews/2022-08-12-review-dominion/), albeit I don’t think you would describe any of the people in the _The Nirvana Express_ as mainstream in Western society.

 Finally, it is also often pretty funny!
 Brown never takes any cheap shots at the people in his book - he is a sympathetic and factual observer.
 But it is impossible not to be amused by some of the situations that he describes.